 For Your Community

-- Demonstrates that the agency meets national standards of best practice.
+- Demonstrates that the department meets national standards of best practice.

 - Recognizes the community as a great place to live.

 - Helps secure external financial support and reduce costs for the community.

-- Holds an agency accountable to the public and ensures responsiveness to meet their needs.
+- Holds the park and recreation department accountable to the public and ensures responsiveness to meet their needs.